Abdelrahman1810/UVM-SAR-ADC/README.md

 This repository contains a **Universal Verification Methodology (UVM)** testbench for verifying a **Successive Approximation Register Analog-to-Digital Converter (SAR-ADC)** design.
 The project showcases a complete functional verification environment using industry-standard UVM practices.

+> [!IMPORTANT]
+> The RTL design files for the SAR-ADC RTL are sourced externally and are not created by me, done by [UVM AMS TEAM](https://docs.google.com/document/d/1hYTKV5uwAwiOqRAxozzYEXZuelAb0_p5_eVgXfvsk0M/edit?usp=sharing).
+This repository focuses only on the verification environment using UVM.

 ## 🧪 Project Description

 The goal of this project is to verify a SAR-ADC RTL design using a fully layered UVM testbench.
 The testbench is structured to enable: